consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/syntax_highlighter_and_color_settings_page.md

 ```

 ### 5.3.
 Register the Syntax Highlighter Factory
-Register the factory with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.syntaxHighlighterFactory` extension point.
+Register the factory with the Consulo in the plugin configuration file using the `com.intellij.lang.syntaxHighlighterFactory` extension point.

 ```xml
   <extensions defaultExtensionNs="com.intellij">